Benjscho/advent24/README.md

     I'm going to need.
 - figured out how to easily debug print items
 - figured out recursive fns with pattern matching for logic

+part b:
+- Wow that was much more painful than I expected.
+It took me a long time to figure out which elements needed to be skipped and why.
+In the end trying to skip the previous, current, and next worked.
+This felt a lot more painful, and there's probably much cleaner approaches.

+  I also need to work on the debugging more.